MicrosoftDocs/MIMDocs/MIMDocs/pam/high-availability-disaster-recovery-considerations-bastion-environment.md

 ### User and group migration

 Once trust has been established, shadow groups can be created in the bastion environment, as well as user accounts for members of those groups and approvers.
-This enables those users to activate privileged roles and re-gain effective group memberships.
+This enables those users to activate privileged roles and regain effective group memberships.

 User and group migration requires that the existing forest domain controllers be online, as well as the MIM and AD components of the bastion environment.
 If the existing forest domain controllers are unreachable, then no additional users and groups can be added to the bastion environment, but existing users and groups are unaffected.
 If an outage of any of the components occurs during the migration, the administrator can retry once the outage has been addressed.